 The recoverable amount of development expenditure detailed above is determined based on value-in-use calculations.
 Value-in-use is calculated based on the present value of cash flow projections over a five year period.
-The cash flows are discounted using the yield of a 10 year government bond at the beginning of the budget period.
+The cash flows are discounted using a rate of 10% which includes a risk component at the beginning of the budget period.